drduh/YubiKey-Guide/README.md

 ## Windows

 Windows can already have some virtual smartcard readers installed, like the one provided for Windows Hello.
-To ensure your YubiKey is the correct one used by scdaemon, you should add it to its configuration.
-You will need your device's full name.
-To find your device's full name, plug in your YubiKey and open PowerShell to run the following command:
+To ensure YubiKey is the correct one used by scdaemon, add it to its configuration.

+First, find YubiKey label using PowerShell:

 ``` powershell
 PS C:\WINDOWS\system32> Get-PnpDevice -Class SoftwareDevice | Where-Object {$_.FriendlyName -like "*YubiKey*"} | Select-Object -ExpandProperty FriendlyName
 Yubico YubiKey OTP+FIDO+CCID 0
 ```

-The name slightly differs according to the model.
 See [How to setup Signed Git Commits with a YubiKey NEO and GPG and Keybase on Windows (2018)](https://www.hanselman.com/blog/HowToSetupSignedGitCommitsWithAYubiKeyNEOAndGPGAndKeybaseOnWindows.aspx) for more information.

 * Create or edit `%APPDATA%/gnupg/scdaemon.conf` to add: